HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/people_service/integration/rendering_business_card_dx_page.md

 Consider a use case where you want to provide information about a person of interest on your page.
 This feature allows the end user to hover over a link, displaying that person's information in a popup.

-This can be achived in many ways, for the context of this document we will try to look at how we can achive this using the Script Application.
+This can be achieved in many ways.
+For the purposes of this document, we will explore how to achieve this using a Script Application.

 ## Script Application

 Script applications are web applications built with standard libraries/frameworks and tools, running as a page component in HCL Digital Experience (DX).

-You can import an application that you developed already.
-The components are saved in Web Content Manager.
+You can import an application that you have developed already.
+The components are saved in the Web Content Manager.
 You can also edit the HTML, JavaScript, and CSS in the Script Application.

 Please refer to [The Script Application | HCL Digital Experience](https://help.hcl-software.com/digital-experience/8.5/script-portlet/script_portlet.html) for more information.

 ## Examples

-Here we will look at what should a script application html code snippet look like for below scenarios:
+Here we will look at what should a script application html code snippet look like for the following scenarios:

 - [Business card on hover](#business-card-on-hover)
 - [Business card in a page](#business-card-in-a-page)